faisal-kursheedali/bui/README.md

 <h3>BUI</h3>
-<div>BUI stands for Build UI.BUI is a fully functioning web application.
+<div>BUI stands for Build UI.
+BUI is a fully functioning web application.
 It is a CSS Component Library web application that is built using HTML, CSS, JavaScript, React and React-router.
 It has all the basic features of a CSS Component Library application.</div>

 <h4>Pages</h4>
 <ul>